On reduced stable pair invariants: Applications

 \begin{lemma} Let $S$ be a scheme locally of finite type, and let $\CF$ be a coherent sheaf on $S \times X$ which is flat over $S$ and whose restriction $\CF_s$ to the fiber over every $s \in S$ is supported in dimension $\leq 1$.
+Let $\nu : S_{\mathrm{sn}} \to S$ be the semi-normalization of $S$.
 Then there exist a Hilbert-Chow morphism